alanantony6174/ellipse_detect/README.md

    Send a `multipart/form-data` POST request with the image file.

 2. **Processing:**
-   The server saves the uploaded file, runs the `testdetect` binary on it, and checks for the output image (named `<original_filename>_detected.png`).
+   The server saves the uploaded file, runs the `testdetect` binary on it, and checks for the output text file (named `<original_filename>_result.txt`) and image (named `<original_filename>_detected.png`).

 3. **Response:**
-   The endpoint returns a JSON object with:
+   Upon success, the endpoint returns a JSON object containing:
+   - `filename`: The name of the processed file.
+   - `ellipse_count`: The total number of ellipses detected.
+   - `ellipses`: A list of ellipse objects, where each ellipse contains:
+     - `center`: Center coordinates of the ellipse.
+     - `axes`: Lengths of the short and long axes.
-   - `output`: The standard output from the ellipse detection binary.
+     - `rotation_angle`: The rotation angle of the ellipse.
-   - `errors`: Any error messages from the detection process.
+     - `goodness`: A score representing the detection quality.
+     - `polarity`: The polarity of the ellipse.
+     - `coverage_angle`: The coverage angle of the ellipse.
+   - `output_image_path`: The file path of the processed image.
-   - `image_base64`: The processed image encoded in base64.
+   - `image_base64`: The processed image encoded as a base64 string.

+   In case of an error (e.g., if the output text file isn’t found), the response will include an error message along with the binary’s standard output and error.

 Example using `curl`: